Vinyl SPC Flooring Warranty

 INSTALLATION OVER RADIANT HEATED SUBFLOORS

-VINYL SPC FLOORNG can also be installed on a radiant heated subfloor.
+VINYL SPC FLOORING can also be installed on a radiant heated subfloor.
 Special installation instructions concerning the subfloor must be followed.

 INSTALLATION IN DIRECT SUNLIGHT